EventStore/documentation/docs/cloud/intro/quick-start.md

 With the new account you can login to the [Cloud console](https://console.eventstore.cloud).
 From the console you can manage your organisations, users, projects and EventStoreDB clusters.

 ::: warning Preview customers only
-Since Event Store Cloud is currently in preview, only a selected group of customers get the full set of features.
+Since EventStoreDB Cloud is currently in preview, only a selected group of customers get the full set of features.
 You can only provision new clusters if you got onboarded as a Preview customer.
 :::

 In the console, you first get to the list of organisations, which you have access to.